Accessibility for Hanover: BFSG Remediation and WCAG 2.2 Audits

 Semantics and Structure

-Headings that are only visually emphasized but not marked up as H1-H6.
+Headings that are only visually emphasized but not marked up as H1 to H6.
 Lists formatted as paragraphs.
 Tabular data without table structure.
 Screen readers lose orientation here.

 Media and Alt Texts